hoomaan-kh/inspecmodified/CONTRIBUTING.md

 ## Release Cycles

-### Release Formats

 Our primary shipping vehicle is operating system specific packages that includes all the requirements of InSpec.
-We call these Omnibus packages, and they are available from [downloads.chef.io](https://downloads.chef.io/inspec).
-InSpec is also bundled with recent Chef Client and ChefDK toolkits.

-InSpec is also available as a [Docker image](https://hub.docker.com/r/chef/inspec) and a [Habitat package](https://bldr.habitat.sh/#/pkgs/chef/inspec/latest).
+We call these [Omnibus packages](https://github.com/chef/omnibus)

-Finally, we also release our software as gems to [Rubygems](https://rubygems.org/) but we strongly recommend using one of the previously packages to ensure a smooth experience.
+We also release our software as gems to [Rubygems](https://rubygems.org/) but we strongly recommend using InSpec or ChefDK packages.

-### Release Timing

-We typically aim to make a release every Thursday; however, if there are no changes, the release will be skipped.
-Releases may also be delayed due to holidays, staffing constraints, or technical problems.

-### Versioning

-This information is provided for context only.
-Contributors are not expected to manage the version number of InSpec - the InSpec team and the CI system will handle any version changes needed.

 Our version numbering roughly follows [Semantic Versioning](http://semver.org/) standard.
 Our standard version numbers look like X.Y.Z which mean:

 - X is a major release, which may not be fully compatible with prior major releases
-- Y is a minor release, which adds new features and may include bug fixes
+- Y is a minor release, which adds both new features and bug fixes
 - Z is a patch release, which adds just bug fixes

-After shipping a release of InSpec we bump at least the `patch` version by one to start development of the next release.
+After shipping a release of InSpec we bump at least the `Minor` version by one to start development of the next minor release.
 We do a release approximately every week.
 Announcements of releases are made to the [InSpec mailing list](https://discourse.chef.io/c/chef-release) when they are available.

 ## InSpec Community